-- After a Prop 8 reduction is granted, the property's assessment will be reviewed annually, until the market value equals or exceeds its factored base year value.
-The factored base year value is then reinstated as the upper limit of assessed valuation. - While a property is being assessed under Prop 8, its assessed value may increase or decline relative to the prior year's assessment.
-Assessment increases are not limited to 2% as long as the property is assessed less than its factored base year value. - However, in no case may a property be assessed at a level greater than its Prop 13 factored base year value.
+- After a Prop 8 reduction is granted, the property's assessment will be reviewed annually, until the market value exceeds its factored base year value.
+The factored base year value is then reinstated as the upper limit of assessed valuation. - While a property is being assessed under Prop 8, its value may be raised or lowered by any percentage each January 1.
+Prop 8 assessments are not restricted by the Prop 13, 2% annual maximum increase. - However, in no case may a property under Prop 8 review be assessed at a level greater than its Prop 13 factored base year value.